Ultimate Hydrating Winter Skincare Routine

 WHAT IS TEWL?

 Transepidermal Water Loss is when water passes through the skin and evaporates.
 It is a natural process but can be aggravated and sped up by a drier environment and too many harsh products/treatments.
 Have you heard of slugging?
-This technique involves putting a Petrolatum (petroleum jelly) on top of everything to lock it in for overtime hydration and helping to prevent TEWL.
+This technique involves putting a Petrolatum (petroleum jelly) on top of everything to lock it in for overtime hydration and help to prevent TEWL.

 Try to get professional facials/ skin treatments every 6-8 weeks.
 Ask your beauty therapist about different treatments that they offer at their salon for hydration, some great ones include Hydrodermabrasion (Exfoliates and infuses hydration) and LED Treatments (heals and soothes the skin).